 - Once the pressure is released, open the pressure cooker, add the coconut milk, check the consistency, adjust the salt and let it simmer in low flame for about 5-6 minutes.

-- Turn off the heat, garnish with chopped cilantro.
+- Turn off the heat, garnish with chopped cilantro and serve it warm.

 - Adding peppercorns are optional, instead you can add pepper powder.